-120 Boylston Street, 7th Floor 617-824-8535 emerson.edu/alumni
+99 Summer Street, 9th Floor 617-824-8535 emerson.edu/alumni

 The Office of Alumni Relations and the Emerson College Alumni Association work together to maintain contact with alumni through a variety of social, professional, and community service opportunities.
-The office enables students and young alumni to benefit from the experience of alumni and others with extensive professional skills and knowledge through annual events such as the New York Connection, the Festival of Film and Video, Alumni Weekend, as well as several regional events.
+The office enables students and young alumni to benefit from the experience of alumni and others with extensive professional skills and knowledge through ongoing and annual events such as the Bright Lights Screening Series, New York Connection, Alumni Weekend, as well as several regional events.
 Alumni Relations works closely with the Office of Career Services to connect students with appropriate alumni for mentoring and networking.